 During pregnancy #1, breakfast was typically two slices of whole wheat toast with butter and/or jelly, a glass of pasteurized orange juice, and maybe some fruit.
 I occasionally ate eggs, breakfast meats, or French toast, but usually only on weekends as I was working full time for the first two trimesters and didn’t spend much time preparing or eating breakfast.

 Snacks included flavored yogurts (lowfat, of course!), granola bars, fruit, crackers (saltines mostly, especially in the early months), raw vegetables, and cheese.
 I really craved dairy products during this first pregnancy, so I ate a lot of yogurt, cottage cheese, and cheese, and I drank a lot of milk.
-All dairy except for the cheese was lowfat and none was organic.
+All dairy except for the cheese was lowfat and none was organic, which is healthy for normal and teenage pregnancy, since there could different teenage pregnancy problems and nutrition can help to avoid it.

 Lunches were primarily leftover dinners or sandwiches on whole wheat bread with some fruit, dairy, and/or raw vegetables.
 Dinners were varied.
 I had learned how to cook a little by this point, but my skills were pretty limited.
 My in-laws cooked great Indian meals for me a couple of times a week, and B and I also ate typical American meals of meat, potatoes/bread, and salads or vegetables.